null

 Epoxy or PET: Panels made with these coatings will be inexpensive, but we don't recommend this coating for most industrial applications as it tends to have a relatively short lifetime.
 They are the least UV resistant of any of the options.

-From Left: Urethane, ETFE, PET, Glass
+From Left: ETFE, Glass, Glass in Frame, Urethane PET

 CoatingExpected Lifetime Outdoors (Years)*Typical Thickness (mm)Approximate Weight of 5 Watt Panel (kg)SMT Available